ministryofjustice/wmt-web/README.md

   - `hmpps-workload`
   - `rds-history-instance-output`
   - `rds-live-instance-output`
-- Here is a guide for [connecting to the Kubernetes Cluster](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/kubectl-config.html#connecting-to-the-cloud-platform-39-s-kubernetes-cluster) to access the namespace/secrets
+- here is a guide for [connecting to the Kubernetes Cluster](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/kubectl-config.html#connecting-to-the-cloud-platform-39-s-kubernetes-cluster) to access the namespace/secrets

 #### Connect to DEV DBs
 * If you have just done the previous section, you may have noticed that in your resulting `.env` file you have secrets for two databases